 Section 136, ¶1-We assert our belief that God has especially called some to devote their time and talents entirely to His peculiar service, and that human ordination is simply our recognition of that which has already been conferred by the Divine Head of the Church.
-To prevent the many and grievous evils which arise from thrusting forth the unestablished and the mistaken, we feel that this office must be safeguarded by carefully testing the candidate therefor, as well as by causing him to be trained in the knowledge of the truth as it is in Christ Jesus.
+To prevent the many and grievous evils which arise from thrusting forth the unestablished and the mistaken, we feel that this office must be safeguarded by carefully testing the candidate therefor, as well as by causing them to be trained in the knowledge of the truth as it is in Christ Jesus.

-¶2-Credentials shall be issued to all Ministers both Licensed and Ordained as well as to Licensed and Ordained Deaconesses and those under special appointment as Missionaries, Evangelists or Song Evangelists.
-All Certificates issued in accordance with the foregoing shall be valid only when properly signed and bearing endorsement of proper authorities for the current year.
+¶2-Credentials shall be issued to all ministers both licensed and ordained as well as to licensed and ordained deaconesses and those under special appointment as evangelists or missionaries.
+All certificates issued in accordance with the foregoing shall be valid only when properly signed and bearing endorsement of proper authorities for the current year.